CA vs TY Dream11 prediction, team, top picks, Women's Super Basketball League live - Republic World

 Also read | Why did Michael Jordan wear 45 after returning to the NBA post his baseball stint?

-Cathay Life are currently leading the league with a stellar record.
-Cathay Life have won all of their games and are on an 11-game winning streak.
-They last played against Taiwan Power Women, whom they defeated with a massive 93-53 margin.
-Before playing Taiwan, they played against Chunghua Telecom Women, where they won with the scoreboard reading 94-69.
+Cathay Life are currently leading the league, and have reached the finals with an unbeaten record.
+Cathay Life have won all of their games this season and are on a flawless 15-game winning streak.
+They last played against Taiyuan Textiles, whom they defeated with a massive 104-60 margin.
+Before playing Taiyuan, they played against Taiwan Power Women, where they bagged the win with a 98-36 scoreline.

 Also read | Michael Jordan once turned down a $100 million offer to make a two-hour appearance

 Taiyuan currently stand second on the points table.
-Out of the 11 games they have played so far, they have lost 5 games and won 6 games.
-They lost their last game against Chunghua Telecom Women (CHT) on May 28 with an 87-58 score.
-They even lost the game before that to Taiwan Power with a 64-59 scoreline.
-Taiyuan have also lost three out of their last five games are on a two-game losing streak.
-To maintain their position on the points table, Taiyuan will have to beat Cathay Life, against all odds, in their upcoming game.
+Out of the 15 games they have played so far, they have lost 8 games and won 7 games.
+They lost their last game against Cathay Life on June 16 with a 104-60 score.
+They won their game before that to Chunghua Telecom Women with a 73-56 scoreline.
+Taiyuan have lost three out of their last five games.

 Also read | Michael Jordan and Kobe Bryant's rivalry to be part of The Last Dance's upcoming episode